top of page

 757-761-4437

-My interest in photography began in 1970 while I was working on the docks in Hampton Roads, Virginia as a member of the International Longshoreman's Association.
+My interest in photography began in 1970 while working on the docks in Hampton Roads, Virginia as a member of the International Longshoreman's Association.
 I attended night school at Old Dominion University in art history with a growing interest in photography.
 I purchased a Pentax K-1000 camera with a 28mm, 50mm and 135mm lens and a few rolls of Kodak Tri-X 400 ASA black & white film.
-After working a grueling day loading and unloading ships and attending school three nights a week, I retired to the sanctuary of my home and studied my new camera's manual.
+After working a grueling day loading and unloading ships and attending school three nights a week, I retired to the sanctuary of my home to study my camera's manual.
 I froze my union card in 1974 and enrolled in the School of Visual Arts in NYC to further my study in photography.

-I dedicated myself to learning everything I could on the fine art of black and white photography and purchased a large format (4 X 5) Wista camera.
-I studied under master photographer Neil Chaput 'de Saintonge at his Atlanta school, Southeastern Center for Photographic Arts.
+I dedicated myself to learning everything I could on the fine art of black and white photography and eventually purchased a large format (4 X 5) Wista camera.
+I studied under master photographer Neil Chaput 'de Saintonge at his Atlanta school, Southeastern Center for the Photographic Arts.
 At Neil's request, I began teaching and became the school's Nature Program Coordinator conducting photography workshops on Georgia's barrier islands such as St. Simon, Little St. Simon and Cumberland.

-I still use 35mm and 4 X 5 black and white film and after fifty-five years have stayed true to a documentary style, I taught myself by studying the works of pioneer F.S.A. photographers of the 1930's and 40's, such as Walker Evans, Dorothea Lange and Eugene Smith.
+I still use 35mm and 4 X 5 black and white film and after fifty-five years have stayed true to a documentary style that I taught myself by studying works of pioneer F.S.A. photographers of the 1930's and 40's, such as Walker Evans, Dorothea Lange and Eugene Smith.
 I hand-process my film and print my images on silver-gelatin, fiber base paper from Croatia using an antique Besler Omega enlarger I purchased in 1980 from the Fulton County Crime Lab in Atlanta for a mere $75.00.

-After many years of exciting photographic adventures, I have finally retired but continue with my personal projects.
+After many years of exciting photographic adventures, I have finally retired but I continue my personal projects.
 I feel humbled and very fortunate to have had the pleasure of meeting, learning and working with so many great photographers of my time.

 bottom of page